Anoris T i-Size

 The metal end of the seatbelt (the bit that goes into the buckle) must not be bending around the child car seat in order to fix it into the buckle.
 This could cause it to fail in a crash.
 Only the seatbelt should be in contact with the frame of the child car seat.

-You don't tend to experience this with newer cars, as the buckle is recessed into the adults seats so the metal end of the seatbelt doesn't come into contact with the child car seat.
+You don't tend to experience this with newer cars, as the buckle is recessed into the adult seats so the metal end of the seatbelt doesn't come into contact with the child car seat.

 Visual indicators should show you that the seat is correctly clipped into the car – for example, sections may turn from red to green.
 Check the instructions to see what this should look like for your seat.